assaabloy-ppi/salt-channel/files/spec/salt-channel-v2-final2.md

 the value of bit 0 is 2<sup>0</sup> = 0x01 = 1,
 the value of bit 5 is 2<sup>5</sup> = 0x10 = 16
 * Bits are numbered in octal, i.e. 0 to 7.
 This makes it easy to distinguish between bytes.

 ### Notation for optional fields, and quantification of fields
-* "?" (the question mark character)
-"?" used to mark a field that MAY or MAY NOT exist in the packet, i.e. the field is prestent zero or one time.
+* "?" (the question mark character) is used to mark a field that MAY or MAY NOT exist in the packet, i.e. the field is prestent zero or one time.
 It does not necessarily indicate an optional field in the sense that it MAY independently exist or not.
 Wheter a field's existance is optional, mandatory or forbidden could depend on other fields and/or the state of the communication session so far.
-* "+" (the plus sign character)
-"+" is used to mark that a field is present one or more times.
+* "+" (the plus sign character) is used to mark that a field is present one or more times.
-* "*" (the star sign character)
-"*" is used to mark that a field is present zero or more times.
+* "*" (the star sign character) is used to mark that a field is present zero or more times.

 ### Notation for value ranges
 The valid range for an integer is expressed using the standard range notation for closed intervals.
 [0, 127] denotes the closed interval from 0 to 127, including both 0 and 127.

 ## Examples
 The following diagram shows the indices of the individual bytes in messages if the message is stored as a zero indexed array of 8 bit bytes.
 ```